nathanallen/truetruetrain/README.md

 ##TrueTrueTrain
+TrueTrueTrain is a ruby application that loads a graph describing a network of stations, connections and routes.

+As much as possible I have tried to follow Sandi Metz's rules of modularity, among them, trying to write single-responsibility methods of 5 lines or less.

+An OO approach was used, classes include:
+* Station: An origin point or node.
+Stations contain their Connections, and can be queried for connecting information.
+* Connection: A line between two Stations, and its distance.
+* Route: A series of Connections.

+The test input, and expected output, provided with the challenge were used as the basis for some simple tests.

-TrueTrueTrain is a...
-It allows... .
-On the command line run:
+To run the program, on the command line run:
 ```
-ruby train.rb [test_input.txt]
+ruby trains.rb [test_input.txt]
 ```
-If you do not supply input data via text file, it will default to test_input.txt.
+Optionally, you may supply your own test input file (by default it will load test_input.txt).